 The setting is a conference on International Relations.
-That is a subject in which Lucinda Creighton TD, Ireland’s Minister for European Affairs, has obtained a degree from D.I.T.
+That is a subject in which Lucinda Creighton TD, Ireland’s Minister for European Affairs, has obtained a degree from D.C.U.
 (2005 - link).

 I apologise for being inarticulate in the video; and I can only plead nervousness (this was the first time I had ever questioned a politician face-to-face and with a live audience of fifty people).